jenkinsci/contrast-continuous-application-security-plugin/WIKI.md

 and select the **Configure System** page to find a new Contrast TeamServer profiles section.

+# Requirements

+Jenkins Version >= 2.60.3

+# OpenDocs Project

+For more information, you can view our [OpenDocs](https://docs.contrastsecurity.com/tools-ci.html#jenkins) project.

 # Contrast API Settings

 Contrast API settings enable the plugin to connect to Contrast and query